-The Great American Blog—200 / 20%: Over the course of the semester, each of you will compose 8 blog posts of 350-500 words (not including quotations), each relating to our work in this course.
-I will grade these posts in two groupings: at the mid-term point and at the end of the semester.
-I expect your posts to be polished, free of errors, properly formatted, and they should, at times, incorporate various forms of media and external reference (images, video embeds, links to other sites or posts, and so on).
+The Great American Blog—250 / 25%: Over the course of the semester, each of you will compose 5 blog posts of 400-500 words (not including quotations), each relating to our work in this course.
+I will grade these posts as they are written, and include them as I organize the conversation for each day.
+I expect your posts to be polished, free of excessive errors, properly formatted, and they should, at times, incorporate various forms of media and external reference (images, video embeds, links to other sites or posts, and so on).

 You will never be scheduled to post during the weeks we are discussing the novel you are researching for your major paper, or the weeks immediately following.
 Never blogged before using the WordPress platform?
 Not problem, just check out these instructions.
 As you review the instructions, please pay close attention to the use of categories.
 There are four dedicated categories, and you must post in at least three of them across the semester: “CloseRead,” “NovelWorlds,” “AfterShocks,” “Creative.”
 Here’s what each category is about: